 Biography

-Sarah Baumgartner is a Fine Artist and Designer, specializing in textiles and installation.
+Sarah Baumgartner is a Fine Artist and Designer, specialising in textiles and installation.

 She now lives and works in London and Lugano, focusing on her artistic career.